boundless-xyz/boundless/documentation/site/pages/prover-manual/monitoring.md

 ## Grafana

-The bento / broker docker compose including a grafana instance with some template dashboards.
+The bento / broker Docker compose including a grafana instance with some template dashboards.

 In order to access them, grafana is hosted at `http://localhost:3000`.
 Default credentials are defined in `.env-compose` as `admin:admin`